 The proposed cross-based method enables the efficient introduction of complex combinations of mutations into a population of uniquely identifiable cells.
-This method is straighforwardly adaptable for use with other multi-gene deletions strains, such as a 16-deletion mutant in GPCR pathway-related genes43.
+This method is straightforwardly adaptable for use with other multi-gene deletions strains, such as a 16-deletion mutant in GPCR pathway-related genes43.
 In other model organisms such as C. elegans, methods to introduce targeted gene knockouts44 or loss-of-function mutations45 may enable analogous strategies.
-The cross-based approach allows mutations to be distributed between the two parents, permitting a similar strategy even if introduction of all mutations into a single individual would cause considerable defects or lethality.
-To further avoid such potential ‘dead ends’, it is also possible to extend the cross-based strategy using a more complex series of matings between several multi-mutant parents.
+The cross-based approach allows mutations to be distributed between the two parents, permitting a similar strategy even if introduction of all mutations into a single individual is not possible.
+To further avoid such potential multi-variant ‘dead ends’, it is also possible to extend the cross-based strategy using a more complex series of matings between several multi-mutant parents.

-To extend engineered population profiling beyond cross-based methods, further development of molecular tools may allow for directly editing an isogenic population to introduce trackable multi-allele diversity.
+To extend engineered population profiling beyond cross-based methods, further development of molecular tools may allow for the direct editing an isogenic population to introduce trackable multi-allele diversity.
 Such ‘direct’ engineering may simplify cross-based approaches, and more importantly allows for population engineering of non-mating model systems, such as human cell lines.
-The ability to work with cell lines would enable, for example, an analogous DCGA of human ABC transporters, and a better understanding of the sensitivity and compensatory activation relationships mediating chemotherapeutic compound resistance31.
+The ability to work with cell lines would enable, for example, an analogous DCGA of human ABC transporters, and a much better understanding of the sensitivity and compensatory activation relationships mediating chemotherapeutic compound resistance31.
 As direct population engineering presents more challenges than the engineering of one or a few parental strains, this is therefore an area of future development22,23.

 The engineered ABC-16 population is by far the largest collection of genotyped multi-mutants amongst these genes.
-However, the majority of knockout combinations amongst the 16 ABC transporters (~92%) remain to be generated and characterized.
-A major bottleneck to achieving the scalability required to generate the remaining strains was the requirement that a separate PCR reaction must be peformed on each isolated individual in order to link genotype to a DNA barcode.
-A method to perform genotyping and DNA barcode mapping in a pooled (i.e. ‘population-wide’) format will likely permit the engineering of populations which are orders of magnitude larger than what was demonstrated here, allowing a better representation of all possible multi-knockout strains, and the exploration of even more combinatorially complex interactions involving multiple alleles at multiple genes4.
+However, the majority of knockout combinations amongst the 16 ABC transporters (~92%) remain to be generated and characterized, and will likely reveal further complex multi-knockout effects.
+A major bottleneck to achieving the scalability required to generate the remaining strains was the requirement that a separate PCR reaction must be performed on each isolated individual in order to link genotype to a DNA barcode.
+A method to perform genotyping and DNA barcode mapping in a pooled (i.e. ‘population-wide’) format will likely permit the engineering of populations which are orders of magnitude larger than what was demonstrated here, allowing a better representation of all possible multi-knockout strains, and the exploration of complex interactions involving multiple alleles at multiple genes4.

 A major element in the demonstrated engineered population profiling approach was the use of a strain-specific molecular barcode.
-Use of the appropriate selection conditions coupled with sequencing of molecular barcodes alows for many traits which can be measured and linked to a specific genotype en masse.
-Fluorescence sorting strategies can convert many fluorescence-based assays into a barcode sequencing output, such as those using a reporter to study the effects of knockouts on the activation of signalling pathways, phosphorylation state, epigenetic modifications, or protein abundance46.
+Use of the appropriate selection conditions coupled with sequencing of molecular barcodes allows for many traits which can be measured and linked to a specific genotype en masse.
+Fluorescence sorting strategies can convert many fluorescence-based assays into a barcode sequencing output, such as those using a reporter to study the effects of knockouts on the activation of signaling pathways, phosphorylation state, epigenetic modifications, or protein abundance46.
 For example, this approach might be expanded such that drug efflux dynamics may be directly studied by incubating cells with fluorescence-conjugated drugs and measuring efflux-mediated reduction in fluoresence27 using a combination of cell sorting and barcode sequencing over time.
 In addition to DNA-based molecular barcodes, methods to genotype large populations of cells after imaging are being developed, which would allow high-content characterization of multi-knockout strains47.
 Thus, with the appropriate design, multi-knockout strains obtained by population engineering could be characterized for more complex phenotypes at a large scale.